LoopKit/loopdocs/docs/faqs/glossary.md

 **Config Vars**: configuration parameters for a Nightscout Site

-**Correction Range**: Loop recommends decreased basal or bolus to bring glucose predictions into this range
+**Correction Range**: Loop recommends changes to basal and / or bolus to bring glucose predictions into this range

 **CR**: Carb Ratio; how many grams of carbs are covered by one unit of rapid-acting insulin

 **Delivery Limits**: max bolus and max basal rates allowed by your therapy settings

-**DIA**: Duration of Insulin Action, includes the full time insulin is active include a long, low-level tail
+**DIA**: Duration of Insulin Action, the full time insulin is active including a long, low-level tail

-**Dosing Strategy**: chose method for increased insulin dosing: (1) High Temp Basal or (2) Automatic Bolus with scheduled basal
+**Dosing Strategy**: chosen method for increased insulin dosing: (1) High Temp Basal or (2) Automatic Bolus with scheduled basal

 **dynos**: used to reboot a Nightscout Site

-**EmaLink**: a radio-frequency device that enables Loop to control your pump
+**EmaLink**: radio-frequency device Loop uses to control Eros pods and older Medtronic pumps

 **Event History**: record of pump events (bolus or temp basal) reported and used by Loop